The U.S. military wants your opinion on AI ethics

 AI initiatives are on the rise in Congress and at the Pentagon.

-The board launched the DoD’s Joint AI Center to find more tech talent for its AI initiatives last summer, and in February the Pentagon released its first declassified AI strategy.
+The board launched the DoD’s Joint AI Center last summer, and in February, the Pentagon released its first declassified AI strategy, and said the Joint AI Center will play a central role in future plans.

 The Defense Innovation Board announced the official opening of the Joint AI Center and launched its ethics initiative last summer.